HELPLINE 0870 185 1840

 ~ If someone involved in the preparation of the will, such as a witness, is also a beneficiary, they could lose their inheritance.
 Under the law, a certain degree of involvement on the part of a beneficiary could be considered undue influence.
 A solicitor can help ensure that potential beneficiaries are not involved in the will making process and therefore will not lose their inheritance.

-~ Dependents of the testator have the right to continued support after the death of the testator.
-Should a will not make adequate provisions for a dependent, that dependent can take legal action.
-The rights of dependents should be accounted for in the will in order to avoid contentious probate.
+~ Dependants of the testator have the right to continued support after the death of the testator.
+Should a will not make adequate provisions for a dependant, that dependant can take legal action.
+The rights of dependants should be accounted for in the will in order to avoid contentious probate.